 It will be up to you or your attorney to show that the product exhibited one of these defects, that you were using the item as the manufacturer intended, and that the product caused your injuries.
 These are the three main elements you will need to obtain compensation for your damages in Washington.

 How to Prove Your Case

 Going up against a large corporation for a defective medical device, household item, appliance, cosmetic product, medication, or another item may not be easy as an injured plaintiff – despite strict liability laws.
 Your case may require evidence such as photographs of the defective product, medical records proving your injuries (such as a brain injury or a spinal injury), or eyewitnesses testifying that you were using the product as intended.
 Other people may have suffered similar injuries such as a burn injury using the same item, leading to a class action or mass tort.
-Hiring a product liability lawyer is the easiest way for you to stand up against at-fault manufacturers.
+Hiring a Seattle product liability lawyer is the easiest way for you to stand up against at-fault manufacturers.

 The Statute of Limitations on Product Liability Claims

 Speak to an attorney as soon as possible after a product causes serious personal injuries.
 Washington’s Product Liability Act gives most victims three years from the date of injury to bring lawsuits.
 Missing your deadline generally means giving up your right to seek compensation.
 Do not run this risk.
 Contact a product liability attorney near you right away to discuss your rights and legal options.

 Request a Free Product Liability Case Review

 The product liability lawyers at Washington Injury Law have years of experience negotiating these types of claims.
 We know how to help each client fight for the best possible case results.
 Let us review your recent injuries during a consultation, either at our Seattle office, over the phone, or at a location of your choosing.
 Request your meeting today through our online portal.